 Jen: I really like it so far!
 I’ve tried with NMF – nice pairing.
-I didn’t personally like it paired with Hyaluronic Acid.
-Overall it’s too soon to know the effect but I’m enjoying using it and feeling like a chemist again 😁
+I didn’t personally as it paired with Hyaluronic Acid.
+Overall it’s too soon to know the effect, but I’m enjoying using it and feeling like a chemist again. 😁

-Been using it in moisturiser on my arms and chest also.
+Been using it in a moisturiser on my arms and chest also.

 Anna: Love or so far!
 Been using it every day.
-I’ve mixed it with an Hyaluronic Acid, a serum from Trader Joe’s (very similar consistency to TO’s HA) and just tried it with alpha arbutin.
-Was worried it might be gritty but both mixtures went immediately smooth and left a hydrated, silky feeling on my skin.
+I’ve mixed it with Hyaluronic Acid, a serum from Trader Joe’s (very similar consistency to TO’s HA) and just tried it with alpha arbutin.
+I was worried it might be gritty, but both mixtures went immediately smooth and left a hydrated, silky feeling on my skin.

-Questions ask and answered by Deciem on Social Media.
+Questions asked and answered by Deciem on Social Media.